928

 As with other fixations I’m documenting on this blog, there’s not much in the way of conclusion.
 I don’t have any great insights from seeing my childhood fixation through.
 I will though give a give a shout out to Jens Nygaard Knudsen (RIP), who invented not only 928 and many classic Space Lego sets, but also the Lego minifigure.

 I’d like to give a “Lego isn’t what it was in the 80s” speech, but I don’t quite believe that’s true.
-Lego from long ago certainly feels purer than today’s swamp of sets licensed from media franchises (think Harry Potter or Star Wars), but the creativity and imagination put in to Lego remains high; maybe not in the sets but in the freeform creativity of Lego practitioners as evidenced on the various Lego Masters series.
-I do feel exhausted imagining all the plastic extruded to make lego each year, but I can’t begrudge kids today having the same fun I have.
-So, keep going?
-I guess?
+Lego from long ago certainly feels purer than today’s swamp of sets licensed from media franchises (think Harry Potter or Star Wars), but the creativity and imagination put in to Lego remains high; maybe less so in the sets but in the freeform creativity of Lego practitioners as evidenced on the various Lego Masters series.
+I do feel exhausted imagining all the plastic extruded to make lego each year, but I can’t begrudge kids today having the same fun I did.

 Lego models 928, '929', and 10497